-One of the things that ADHD children long for is attention; in fact, they are so hungry for attention that they may even seek it inappropriately.
+One of the things that ADHD children long for is attention; in fact, they are often so hungry for attention that they may even seek it inappropriately.
 So, it may be helpful for teachers to create a smart strategy of letting students with ADHD know when their behaviour is getting out of hand.

 For instance, teachers can come up with a secret word or code which they can use in letting the students with ADHD know when they are speaking out of turn or acting inappropriately.
 Teachers can stand close to the desk of the student when presenting lessons and make use of a pre-arranged hand sign to communicate when necessary.

-Allow them to “Buddy Up” with a Peer
+Allow them to “Buddy Up”

-These tips can help parents and teachers to manage children with ADHD, to enable them to overcome their academic challenges and significantly improve their skills of time management, concentration and organization.
+These tips can help parents and teachers to manage children with ADHD, to enable them to overcome their academic challenges and significantly improve their skills of time management, concentration and organisation.
 Furthermore, this will help to increase your child’s self-esteem and confidence.
-Always bear in mind that these changes won’t happen overnight; give your child sometime to adjust to new habits and routines.
+Always bear in mind that these changes won’t happen overnight; give your child some time to adjust to new habits and routines.
 As soon as your child begins to understand how to study, then your child will be on their way to learning more effectively.

 The suggestions included here are merely ideas and will need to be modified and reviewed regularly.
 Accommodations for children with ADHD should be based on what works for an individual child and they may only work for a limited time.
 Many of these ideas can also be used for a child who is waiting to be assessed or has other additional needs.
 It’s often about trial and error and seeing what works best in different situations.